Nutrition and obesities : systemic approaches

 Our laboratory is conducting for many basic and translational research in the area of obesity and related metabolic disorders.It has several aims:

-- to explore the disturbances of inter-organ dialogue and especially the role of adipose tissue
+- to explore the disturbances of inter-organ dialogue and especially the role of adipose tissue, the intestine and the microbiota in these dialogues

 - identifying new ways to stratify the disease and new therapies to improve cardiometabolic health.